Why is this important?

 Tel: 020 7008 0151 (Monday to Friday from 9.00am to 5.00pm)

 Out of hours tel: 020 7008 1500 (ask for the Global Response Centre)

 Forced Marriage Protection Orders

-If you are being forced into marriage or are already in a forced marriage, you can also get legal protection by applying to the county court for a Forced Marriage Protection Order.
+If you are being forced into marriage or are already in a forced marriage, you can apply to the county court for a Forced Marriage Protection Order to protect you.

 - taking you abroad for marriage